Caelynn Miller-Keyes: Pageantry

 Miller-Keyes's pageantry career began at the age of 16, after competing in Miss Virginia Teen USA 2013.
-She competed at the Miss Greater Fairfax Teen USA 2013 preliminary pageant and placed second runner-up before competing and winning the Miss Arlington County Teen USA 2013 preliminary a month later.
 She then went on to win the state title on her first attempt, and represented Virginia at Miss Teen USA 2013 at Atlantis Paradise Island in Nassau, Bahamas.
 Miller-Keyes ultimately did not place in the pageant and the pageant was won by Cassidy Wolf of California.
 Miller-Keyes later crowned Olivia Fletcher as her successor at the end of her reign.

-Miller-Keyes returned to pageantry several years after winning Miss Virginia Teen USA, and competed in Miss Virginia USA in 2016 and 2017, placing as the third runner-up and first runner-up, to Desiree Williams and Jacqueline Carroll, respectively.
 After moving to North Carolina, Miller-Keyes competed in Miss North Carolina USA 2018, representing Asheville, where she ended up winning the title and being crowned by outgoing titleholder Katie Coble.
 As Miss North Carolina USA, Miller-Keyes was given the right to represent North Carolina at the Miss USA 2018 competition, held in Shreveport, Louisiana.
 While at Miss USA, Miller-Keyes advocated for her platform of sexual assault awareness.
 She went on to place as the first runner-up in the competition, behind eventual winner Sarah Rose Summers of Nebraska.
 After finishing her reign, Miller-Keyes was unable to crown her successor due to filming commitments for The Bachelor.
 Her successor, Cheslie Kryst, was instead crowned by Miss North Carolina Teen USA 2018 Kaaviya Sambasivam.

 Reality television

 In 2018, Miller-Keyes was cast in season 23 of The Bachelor, starring former professional football player Colton Underwood.
 Filming for the season took place throughout fall 2018, and Miller-Keyes was later revealed by the American Broadcasting Company (ABC) as a contestant on December 6, 2018.
 Hannah Brown, another contestant, was crowned Miss Alabama USA 2018 and was Miller-Keyes's roommate at Miss USA.

-In the January 28, 2019 episode of the season, Miller-Keyes revealed to Underwood the details of a sexual assault that she was a victim of during her sophomore year of college, and how the experience led to her having difficulty opening up and trusting men for a period of time.
+In the January 28, 2019, episode of the season, Miller-Keyes revealed to Underwood the details of a sexual assault that she was a victim of during her sophomore year of college, and how the experience led to her having difficulty opening up and trusting men for a period of time.
 Miller-Keyes received widespread attention and praise from the media after the episode aired, with outlets identifying the airing of their conversation as support for the Me Too movement.
 Miller-Keyes placed fourth in the season, being eliminated by Underwood during the hometown dates portion of the show in the episode aired on February 25, 2019.
 She began appearing on season six of Bachelor in Paradise in August 2019, before choosing to leave the show along with boyfriend Dean Unglert in the episode aired September 9, 2019.